Promoting positive change in science with high profile DEI initiatives

 By exploring the attitudes of different groups among the respondents, the report was able to illustrate that majority groups are sometimes less likely to see the challenges that underrepresented researchers experience.
 High-profile projects can combat this complacency and help create momentum for the journey towards a more diverse, equitable, and inclusive workplace.

-This blog highlights recent Springer Nature partnerships and projects that champion diversity in science and aim to foster an environment of positive change.
+This blog highlights recent partnerships from Springer Nature’s flagship brand, Nature, that champion diversity in science and aim to foster an environment of positive change.

 Our partnerships